Whether you’re a freshman or a returning undergrad, these are the must-haves you need to pack!

 - Index Cards

 Remember to bring your laptop and charger!
 In fact, remember all of your chargers-- and keep them neatly wrapped and organized.
-Check with Res Life or your university’s website to see if you need to bring an ethernet cord and modem, or if your school as wifi to use.
+Check with Res Life or your university’s website to see if you need to bring an ethernet cable and modem, or if your school as wifi to use.
 It’s also a good idea to bring extra usb flash drives to back up your files.
 Most colleges provide students with computer labs and stocked printers, but you may want to bring your own anyway.
 Sometimes there are restrictions on student printing, and you don’t want to reach your limit and still need to print that last essay.
 If you choose to bring your own printer, stock up on ink and computer paper, too.

 Make sure you keep a wall calendar around and an alarm clock-- we know that most people use their phones these days, but back-ups are always a good idea and what if your cell phone dies in the middle of the night or breaks?
 You still need to wake up on time for class!